-- 85% of participants entering in 2018-19 Q2. - 84% of participants entering in previous quarters combined.
+- 81% of participants entering in 2018-19 Q2. - 86% of participants entering in previous quarters combined.

-Plan activation figures are approximations based on payment data.
-As there is a lag between when the support is provided to a participant, and the payment being made, these statistics are a conservative estimate; it is likely plan activation is faster than presented.
+Plan activation can only be approximated using data on payments.
+As there is a lag between when support is provided and payments made, these statistics are likely to be conservative.
+That is, it is likely that plan activation is faster than presented.